flyve-mdm/ios-inventory-agent/_posts/static/2017-12-21-how-to-translate.md

 We use [Transifex](https://www.transifex.com/) to translate our projects.
 To start contributing with translations you require an account and request to join the team of Flyve MDM.

-After you are accepted you can now go to the Flyve MDM organization where you'll see all the projects listed to your left and a graphic with the statics of Source Strings translations.
+After you are accepted you can now go to the Flyve MDM organization where you'll see all the projects listed to your left and a graphic with the statics of Source Strings translations

 <img src="https://i.imgur.com/5GVBzbu.png" alt="All projects">